ChongruiYang/ChongruiYang/README.md

-- Internship Requirements!
-Any helps and opportunities would be offered bonus!
+- Ideas Requirements!
+Any helps would be offered bonus!
 - 👋 Hi, I’m @ChongruiYang, a PHD student of Economic Department of CUHK who dig data source, try to pursue a working position about financial analyst in the future
 - 👀 I’m interested in anything about econ research, now I am focusing on the urban economics, spatial economics, and industrial structure changes.
 I hope to use structural methods to meticulously quantify the effect of Entry of industries and amenity, and I hope to work on Agglomeration Economics in the future, and perhaps this will also intersect with Spatial Economics or Economic History.
 - 🌱 I’m currently learning machine learning and NLP for text analysis in research projects, now I am good at data cleaning using stata and sql, python, matlab and Linux are also ok.
 ArcGIS Pro(Arcpy) is the most suitable tool for me in dealing with works on urban part.